tonyelhabr/bdb2021/README.md

 receivers change.
 It’s evident that the pass gets picked off by a lineman (D. Lawrence) very shortly after the snap, highlighting one of the dangers of quick pick plays for the offense.
-One can see that Josh Doctson (18) initial defender, Anthony Brown (30), becomes re-assigned to Trey Quinn (14), as Brown drifts back, not running forward to Doctson.
+One can see that Josh Doctson’s (18) initial defender, Anthony Brown (30), becomes re-assigned to Trey Quinn (14), as Brown drifts back.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/lowest_epa_w_diff_defender_pick_play.gif)